Bringing Youth Exchange to your Community

 - Interview candidates for the exchange program

-- Work with student and his or her parents to ensure they understand their financial obligations and the program rules
+- Work with student and parents to ensure they understand their financial obligations and the program rules

 - Maintain contact with students during the exchange